Capture method — Demersal otter trawl

 There is a risk that the vulnerable North Sea cod stock could be caught as bycatch in this fishery, and there is also potential for the demersal trawlers to have impacts on vulnerable seabed habitats such as sponges and corals.

 Whiting are caught as part of mixed demersal fisheries, which include haddock, cod, Nephrops, plaice, and sole.
 Demersal trawls and seines with a mesh size of 120 mm or more in the North Sea accounted for the majority of the 2018 catch, at 65%.
 Demersal trawls with mesh size of 70-99 mm in the North Sea accounted for 6%, and the same gear in the Eastern English Channel accounted for 21%.
+Updated figures are not available for 2019 owing to Covid-19 disruption that has resulted in abbreviated advice from ICES.
 Whiting are also taken as bycatch in industrial fisheries for sand eels and Norway pout, and in Nephrops and flatfish fisheries, which use smaller mesh sizes.

 Trawling is associated with high levels of bycatch and, if in contact with the seabed, benthic impacts can also occur.
 However, damage to vulnerable and sensitive marine habitats is likely to be minimised given that the footprint of the fishery is within core areas, typically historically fished ground.
 Spatial management to reduce potential interactions with vulnerable habitats are being developed, as there remains uncertainties about the location of some sensitive seabed habitats so these remain at risk.